Streamerbot/docs/streamerbot/3.api/2.triggers/trovo/connections/broadcaster-chat-disconnected.md

+---
-# Broadcaster Chat Disconnected
+title: Broadcaster Chat Disconnected
-Trovo broadcaster chat client disconnected trigger.

-## Details
-The trovo broadcaster chat disconnected trigger runs when the chat client from your broadcaster account is disconnected.

-## Variables
-:variables-description{empty}
+description: Trigger for the broadcast account getting disconnected to the chat client
+variables: []
+---